Constraints on the Local Cosmic Void from the Pantheon Supernovae Data: Results

-Finally, we can use the constraints on $\{\delta_{0,s},z_{{\rm C},s}\}$ for every cut case to probe both of the local cosmic inhomogeneity and the cosmic anisotropy on small scales.
-In Fig.~\ref{fig:pallns}, Fig.~\ref{fig:pallwe} and Fig.~\ref{fig:pallnswe}, we reconstruct the profile of local cosmic void $\delta(z,t_0)$ in different direction (solid lines) with the constraints summarized in Tab.~\ref{tb:result}.
+Finally, we can use the constraints on $\{\delta_{0,s},z_{{\rm C},s}\}$ for every \Mov{division} case\MovE{, i.e. their best fit,} to probe both of the local cosmic inhomogeneity and the cosmic anisotropy on small scales.
+In Fig\Mov{s}.~\ref{fig:pallns}, \ref{fig:pallwe} and \ref{fig:pallnswe}, we reconstruct the profile of local cosmic void $\delta(z,t_0)$ in different direction (solid lines) with the constraints summarized in Tab.~\ref{tb:result}.
 At $z\lesssim z_{{\rm C},s}$ (dashed lines), the curvature changes by $10\%$.
 And we complete the rest of profile until $z_{{\rm B},s}$ (dotted lines) by setting $r_{\rm B}=2r_{\rm C}$.
 We find that even a small difference between $z_{{\rm C},s}$ can lead to a large difference between $z_{{\rm B},s}$ when the void is deeper at the center.
-And a deeper void (or a smaller $\delta_{0,s}$) usually prefers a wider void (or a larger $z_{{\rm B},s}$).
-Therefore, even a smaller local cosmic inhomogeneity at the center of a deeper void can lead to a larger cosmic anisotropy at the boundary of this void.
+And a deeper void (or a smaller $\delta_{0,s}$) usually \Mov{favours} a wider void (or a larger $z_{{\rm B},s}$).
+Therefore, even a smaller cosmic inhomogeneity at the center of a deeper void can lead to a larger cosmic anisotropy at the boundary of this void.